Cognitive Neuroscience

 Course content

-Our MSc Cognitive Neuroscience combines research method training with in-depth study of the subject as a whole.
-During your time with us, you’ll become familiar with modern psychological research methods, for example fMRI, EEG, and TMS.
+Our Cognitive Neuroscience Master’s programme provides research methodology training and in-depth study at the cutting-edge of the field.
+You’ll gain understanding of the neural basis for cognition and sensorimotor skills and become familiar with modern psychological research methods, including fMRI, EEG, and TMS.

 Information for international students